jonahgcarpenter/homelab-oswald/README.md

     -   auto import new dashboard on grafana startup
     -   HAS grafana dashboard for prometheus
-    -   migrate non-hardware dependant lxc containers to k3s
+    -   migrate authelia, DDNS, vaultwarden, wiregaurd to k3s
+    -   ingress routes for external servers